Dash0 Raises $110M Series B at $1B Valuation

 bash

 This is useful when different signals need to go to different systems.
 For example, you might send traces to Jaeger and metrics to a Prometheus-compatible store as shown above.
-Logs would continue going to the destination defined by OTEL_EXPORTER_OTLP_ENDPOINT.
+Any signal without a per-signal endpoint falls back to OTEL_EXPORTER_OTLP_ENDPOINT.

 4. OTEL_SDK_DISABLED

-Setting this variable to true completely disables the OpenTelemetry SDK at runtime so that no telemetry is generated, and the performance overhead drops to nearly zero.
+Setting this variable to true completely disables the OpenTelemetry SDK at runtime.
+No telemetry is generated, no data is exported, and the performance overhead drops to near zero because the SDK switches to no-op implementations internally.

 bash